 These settings only apply if email encryption is active (true).
-This is valid for Mule/ESB Mail and NIMH.

 mail.encryption

 - Module: cmas-core-server

 - Description: If property is set to "true", the encrypt checkbox in the Ticket Email Editor is checked by default.

 - Type: boolean

 - Restart required: no

 - System: yes

 - Optional: no

 - Example value: true (default = false)

 - Since: 6.8.4.0